 Organic posting alone simply cannot be how you expect to bring in new customers to your business.
 While it’s absolutely worthwhile to keep content fresh on your Business Page (it shows your brand has a heartbeat), it’s very hard to rely on to generate business, even if you have hundreds or thousands of people who “like” your Page.

-On many of my initial calls with business owners interested in our Local Business Foundations program, it’s evident how frustrated they are at the amount of time they spend posting on social media with very little return.
+In many of my chats with business owners interested in Local Business School, it’s evident how frustrated they are at the amount of time they spend posting on social media with very little return.
 They might get a few likes and maybe a comment from their most loyal customer, but otherwise it feels like most activity on social media falls flat.

 A few of the clients we work with and local businesses we see in Des Moines strategically use Facebook Groups to pour into their customers and build a really strong group of leads that likely will turn to customers.